sophie-pyxis/sophie-pyxis/README.md

 ### Track record

 🏥 **Grupo Fleury** — Senior Enterprise Solutions Architect for the IT, Digital & Innovation area of Brazil's leading health diagnostics conglomerate.
-Sole architect of the corporate architecture function, responsible for decisions that directly shape how ~600 Digital professionals — from engineers to C-level — design and deliver products and platforms.
+Sole architect of the corporate architecture function, responsible for decisions that directly shape how ~630 Digital professionals — from engineers to C-level — design and deliver products and platforms.

-🏦 **Natura / Emana Pay** — Defined MLOps v2 architecture for the centralised model deployment backbone of Emana Pay's financial payments core: 30+ production models, 6.3M end-users, dual-jurisdiction (Brazil/Hispanic markets), full observability via Unity Catalog.

-🛡️ **Zurich Santander Insurance** — Designed the MLOps and AI platform from zero for a dual-regulated insurer (BACEN/SUSEP): ARB governance, Compliance-by-Design CI/CD, and a **60% reduction in model deployment time-to-market** across 72.8M Santander Brazil clients.

 🌎 **AB InBev Global Martech** — Architected the global data platform across **23 markets**, consumed by VPs of Marketing for multi-billion USD media allocation decisions, delivering **45% infrastructure cost reduction** through continuous FinOps governance.